Vital Records Online

 required documents

-What Documents Are Required to Order State of Utah Death Certificates?
+What Documents Are Required to Order State of Utah Death Certificate?

 When requesting certified copies of death records, applicants must provide proof of identity to the Utah Department of Health and Human Services Office of Vital Statistics (UDHHS-OVS).
 If you do not have a valid form of identification, you may submit two forms of secondary identification instead.
 The following table outlines the information and documents required to order a death certificate in Utah.
 Before making your request, please review the eligibility criteria.